Carlos-Reiss/ReactRepository/README.md

-# React Repositorios do GitHub
+# ReactRepository GitHub

-## Desafio 05
+## Challenge 05

-Refinar uma aplicação de busca no repositorio do github utilizando ReactJS.
+improve a search application in the github repository for Issues using ReactJS.

 ## Technology Used